Affiliate links on Android Authority may earn us a commission. Learn more.

 Is 5G UC faster than regular 5G?

-T-Mobile’s 5G UC network is indeed faster than regular 5G in the sense that it will always offer better-than-4G speeds.
-On the other hand, the company’s Extended Range 5G (5G XR) is designed to cover large areas like 4G did.
+T-Mobile’s 5G UC network is indeed faster than regular 5G in the sense that it uses higher frequencies, including mmWave (pictured above).
+It will also always offer better-than-4G speeds.
+On the other hand, the company’s Extended Range 5G (5G XR) comprises of lower frequencies.
+This means it is designed to cover large areas like 4G did.
 In other words, it does not prioritize speed to the same degree as UC.

 The trade-off with 5G UC is that you will only find it in major cities because of the high infrastructure costs and limited range.
 You can check if your neighborhood has 5G UC coverage by checking T-Mobile’s coverage map.